Braun TributeCollection Review

 Cleaning

-Rounding out the end of our tests, this metric assessed how easy it was to clean each food processor.
-Every part is dishwasher safe, except the small chopper bowl.
+Every part is dishwasher safe except for the small chopper bowl.
 The blade is decently easy to clean but has plenty of small nooks and crannies to trap food.
 The bowl also has small plastic details that are prone to trapping food pieces and require extra attention to ensure they are clean.
 The lid was easiest to clean, with all parts easily accessible.

 Should You Buy the Braun TributeCollection?